 Student Intervention Services Support provides professional development opportunities for student support coaches and counselors, as well as supporting bullying prevention and emergency preparedness.

 Volunteers of Issaquah Changing Education (VOICE) is an in-school volunteer mentoring program that pairs caring community members with Issaquah School District students.
 VOICE volunteers work with students as one-to-one mentors one hour per week throughout the school year.
 Volunteers may choose to work as mentors supporting social skills and setting positive goals or as academic mentors with students on the specific subject matter.

 During the 2017-18 school year, VOICE Mentors supported 400 students at all grade levels and at all schools in the District.
 There are currently more than 300 mentors who are trained and committed to volunteer one hour per week to make a difference in the life of a student.

 Basic Student Needs Committee

 The Basic Student Needs Committee offers an opportunity for community organizations to collaborate to support student needs in the Issaquah School District.
-The Committe focuses on many projects, including support for clothing closets for middle and high schools; Passage Point and YWCA Family Village Issaqah, Imagine Housing and Echo Glen (in partnership with the PTSA Council); Issaquah School District Nurses Fund; and transportation solutions for homeless and youth in need.
+The Committee focuses on many projects, including support for clothing closets for middle and high schools; Passage Point and YWCA Family Village Issaquah, Imagine Housing and Echo Glen (in partnership with the PTSA Council); Issaquah School District Nurses Fund; and transportation solutions for homeless and youth in need.